Bob-youssef/MazeGame/README.md

 # Installation Steps :
 1- Make Sure Python 3.x is installed

 2- Install Pygame and Qiskit library by running command : pip install pygame qiskit

 3- Run Main Game File : "python QRandom.py"

+# Main Components :
+- Cell Class: Represents each cell in the maze grid, handling wall drawing, neighbor checks, and movement.
+- changeColor Function: Smoothly transitions the background color between two specified ranges.
+- Button Catch Game: A mini-game where the "Claim" button moves to random positions, making it challenging for the player to click.
+- Password Check: Prompts the player for a password after the mini-game

 # License
 This project is licensed under the MIT License.
 See the LICENSE file for details.